 Interpret your Compass chart, part 1

-Amplitude's Compass chart shows how a new user firing an event correlates with that user being retained.
+Amplitude's Compass chart shows how a new user firing an event correlates with that user retaining that user.
 Understanding which user events lead to retention is a critical tool in driving sustainable product growth.

 Before you begin